 Details of each spar are all analyzed with our proprietary software and Finite Element Analysis (FEA) software.
 Additional laminate is added in high stress areas and around both holes and attachment points.
 Metal parts are designed specifically to be compatible with the composite tube.

-A no-cost proposal is produced for you.
+A no-cost proposal is specifically prepared for you.
 In it, GMT provides the design weight of the carbon fiber mast tube along with the weight of a comparable alloy spar so that you can see the weight savings that carbon offers.

 GMT uses pre-impregnated carbon/epoxy.
 With this material we can precisely control the amount of resin throughout the spar.
 Hand wet-out or wet-preg processes can use too much resin, which adds weight, or too little, which weakens the structure.